jjfcode/Bills_tracker/README.md

 ### Password Encryption
 All passwords in bills and templates are encrypted using the Fernet algorithm for strong security.
 Encryption and decryption are automatic and transparent to users.
 Keys are managed securely and excluded from version control.

+### Session Timeout/Auto-Lock
+If the app is inactive for a configurable period (default: 15 minutes), it will automatically lock and require the master password to unlock.
+This protects your data if you step away from your computer.

 ### Security Features
 - **Secure Authentication**: Master password with PBKDF2 hash and salt
 - **Access Control**: 5-attempt limit with automatic lockout
 - **Data Encryption**: All sensitive passwords encrypted at rest
 - **Key Management**: Secure key derivation from master password
 - **File Protection**: Security files excluded from version control
+- **Session Timeout/Auto-Lock**: Automatic lock after inactivity

 For technical details, troubleshooting, and recovery, see [docs/ENCRYPTION_README.md](docs/ENCRYPTION_README.md).